gbd-consult/qwebgisapp/README.md

 ## License

 This program is free software.
-It is licensed under the MIT License, see LICENSE for further information.
+It is licensed under the the [MIT License](http://www.opensource.org/licenses/MIT).